How to Hang your Artwork Like a Professional Designer

 If you wanted to utilize a series of art in a linear format, you would then divide the number above by the number of pieces you wish to use.

-If you’re working with a collection of art, it’s important to treat that collection or gallery as one piece to achieve a balanced look.
+If you’re working with a collection of framed art, it’s important to treat that collection or gallery wall as one piece to achieve a balanced look.
 First, make sure your collection is neither too large nor too small in relation to your sofa or sideboard.
 We want the just right.
 The above rules still apply.
 The artwork should be two-thirds the size of the sofa or sideboard beneath it.
 You’ll hang the lower row 6″-8″ above the item and space each frame 3″-4″ apart.

 No more guessing.
 I hope this quick guide will help you nail hanging your artwork… pun intended!